Please see our main article about Analysis for general information.

 - Intended for a low-quality TM that can contain high percent matches that need to be heavily edited by the linguist.

-- Analysis will show the post-editing effort for the translation memory, machine translation, and non-translatables.
+- Analysis will show the post-editing effort for the translation memory.

 - Contains only 100% matches in the analysis (in-context 101% matches from the TM have no effect on the calculation).

 Note: A 100% match from the TM can become 0% if completely edited by the Linguist.
 Any match from the TM can become a 100% match if accepted by the Linguist without any change.

 Analysis with Analyze TM post-editing disabled:

 - Is intended for a high-quality TM where the matches should be edited as little as possible to keep the cost low.

 - Will show both 101% and 100% (similar to the Default Analysis).

 - Will show the post-editing effort for machine translation and non-translatables.

 Machine Translation and Non-translatables

-Regardless of the Analyze TM post-editing settings, there are options to Analyze NT post-editing and to Analyze MT post-editing.
-Based on these settings, the MT and NT results will always show post-editing effort for each segment.
+Similarly to the Analyze TM post-editing settings, there are options to Analyze NT post-editing and to Analyze MT post-editing.
+Based on these settings, the MT and NT results can show the post-editing effort for each segment.
 It reflects the changes made by the linguist compared to the MT and NT suggestions.

 - If the MT or NT suggestion was accepted without further editing (the Linguist did not need to change it at all), it would come up as a 100% match in the analysis.